thomaschurchadams-eng/work-feel/README.md

 If you prefer a different port, change `8000` above and open that port in the URL instead.

+### Newsletter signup API (file-backed)

+The newsletter form now posts to a lightweight Node server that stores submissions in `data/newsletter-signups.json`.

+1. Set an admin key before starting the server: `export NEWSLETTER_ADMIN_KEY=your-secret-key`
+2. Start the server: `node server.js` (serves the static site and `/api/newsletter` endpoints).
+3. Load `/newsletter-log.html`, enter the same admin key, and use the **Load signups** button to view, export, or clear entries.

 ## File map
 - `index.html` — Home hero, latest news highlights, latest episode card, and mission statement
 - `news.html` — News feed with curated cards and optional tag filter UI (placeholder)